The Excel CONCATENATE Function

-In Excel 2007 and later versions of Excel, you can supply up to 255 text arguments to the Concatenate function, but in Excel 2003, the Concatenate function can only accept up to 30 text arguments.
+In current versions of Excel (Excel 2007 and later), you can supply up to 255 text arguments to the Concatenate function, but in Excel 2003, the function can only accept up to 30 text arguments.

 Using the & Operator to Concatenate

 Note that you can also use the & operator to concatenate in Excel.

 This is described in the Excel String Concatenation

 The following spreadsheets show the Concatenate function, used to join together the strings in columns A - C of the example spreadsheet.

 |2||Jane||SMITH|| ||=CONCATENATE( A2, " ", B2 )|